 No one has favorited this theater yet

 Opened as the Royal Palace Theatre on Broadway in San Francisco’s North Beach District in 1909.
 It was located across the street from the Liberty Theatre (qv).
-By 1912, its name was shortened to Royal Theatre , and in 1915 it was re-christened Verdi Theatre.
+By 1912, its name was shortened to Royal Theatre, and in 1915 it was re-christened Verdi Theatre.
+At some time it was equipped with a Smith pipe organ.

-A new retail structure was built in its place, which housed, among other things, a smaller ‘World Theatre’ which lasted another fifteen years, also showing Chinese films.
+A new retail structure was built in its place, which housed, among other things, a smaller ‘World Theater’ which lasted another fifteen years, also showing Chinese films, and has its own page on Cinema Treasures.

 Just login to your account and subscribe to this theater